capstoneconnector/efinplan/Design/UseCases.md

 # Use Cases

-* UC1: Publish financial education content
+* UC1: Publish links to financial education content
 	* Description: This use case is needed because the platform is meant to teach Investors about financial topics.
-In order to do this, eFinPlan will host a catalogue of curated financial education content.
-These resources must be found or made and then published onto the site.
-Therefore, eFinPlan needs to be used to publish content.
+In order to do this, eFinPlan will host a library of links to curated financial education content.
+These resources must be found or made and then published onto the site's library.
+Therefore, eFinPlan needs to be used to publish links to content.
 	* Actors: Advisors
 	* Flow: First, the Advisor will either make or find content that they would like to be available on the platform.
-Then, they will click a button to publish the content.
+Then, they will click a button to publish the link to the content.
 They will fill out information about the content and finally click a publish button.
 	* Business Requirement: BR1

 * UC2: View financial education content
 	* Description: This use case is needed because the platform is meant to provide financial education resources to Investors.
-After content is published by Advisors, it needs to be viewable by Investors looking to learn or Advisors in need of reference.
+After links to content are published by Advisors, they need to be viewable by Investors looking to learn or Advisors in need of reference.
 Therefore, eFinPlan needs to have viewable financial education content.
 	* Actors: Investors, Advisors
-	* Flow: After an Advisor has published content to eFinPlan, Investors or Advisors can view all available content and select one to view in full.
+	* Flow: After an Advisor has published a link to content to eFinPlan, Investors or Advisors can view all available content and select one to view in full.
 	* Business Requirement: BR1

  * UC3: Tag financial education content